Rosalie Balmer Smith Cale

-Cale was born in St. Louis to a musical family.
-Her parents were Rosalie T. Balmer (“Sally”) and Thaddeus Smith.
-Her mother (1849-1934) composed several pieces for violin.
-Her maternal grandfather was Charles Balmer of Balmer & Weber Music Company in St. Louis.
+Cale was born in St. Louis, Missouri, to a musical family.
+Her parents were Rosalie T. Balmer ("Sally") and Thaddeus Smith.
+Her mother composed several pieces for violin.
+Her maternal grandfather was Charles Balmer, head of the Balmer & Weber Music Company in St. Louis.
 Her paternal grandfather, the actor Sol Smith, owned and operated the St. Louis Theatre.
 She married the violinist Charles Allen Cale in 1897.

 Cale studied music first with her mother and grandparents, then with Abraham I. Epstein and Ernest R. Kroeger.
 She taught in St. Louis for over 30 years.
 Her papers are archived at the Missouri Historical Society.

+Compositions

 Cale’s music was published by Balmer & Weber.
 Her compositions include: